 Writing a resume that achieves the WOW factor when it lands on the reader’s desk will require you to showcase your accomplishments.
 If successful, you will earn an interview.

 The document must show your value and make you stand out.
 That is why you must find your success stories when writing a resume.
 The best way to set yourself apart from the competition is to highlight your relevant accomplishments from past professional positions.

 Some of these accomplishments may quickly spring to mind—such as boosting sales by 20%, eliminating employee absenteeism, or organizing a company-wide retreat.
 Dig deep, and I am sure you will discover additional job achievements to list in your resume.

 How to Uncover Relevant Accomplishments When Writing Resumes

-The key to unlocking hidden career accomplishments is to ask questions that you may or may not hear in an interview.
+The key to unlocking hidden career accomplishments is asking questions you may or may not hear in an interview.
 Address issues in-depth and think hard about how you as a professional have performed during each specific past role.
 Start by looking at your duties and responsibilities.

 How did you perform your regular duties?
 Did you ever go above and beyond?
 Were you reliable?
 Did others depend on you for answers and results?
-Did you institute any changes or improvements to your department or your specific operations?
+Did you institute any changes or improvements to your department or specific operations?
 Pinpointing everything you did for your past companies is essential in marketing yourself for your next employer.

 Next, assess your leadership.
 Did you take the lead on any special projects or tasks?
 Did you present the findings to management or your team?
 Did you hire, train or mentor any employees?
 If so, what were the results?

-Though these achievements do not have any numbers or statistics attached to them, they are still triumphs that you need to showcase.
+Though these achievements do not have any numbers or statistics attached, they are still triumphs you must showcase.
 They show your leadership, presentation, and training skills, which are all in high demand.

-When writing resumes, you need to pinpoint your quantifiable results if you are in a position that leads to these types of statistics.
+When writing resumes, you need to pinpoint your quantifiable results if you are in a position that leads to these statistics.